 WHAT IS SLEEP APNEA AND HOW DOES IT DIFFER FROM SNORING?

 When someone makes a snoring sound during sleep, it is due to the vibration of some tissue or fluid in the air passage.
-That is why when you have a cold you may snore.
+That is why when you have allergies or a cold you may snore.
 Although snoring could be a symptom of obstructive sleep apnea, they are different.

 These apnea events, among other things, are what a sleep study determines.
 The number of events divided by the number of hours slept gives the number of apnea events per hour.
 Mild apnea is between 5 and 15 events per hour.
 Moderate is 15 to 30 and severe is above 30.

-Either it will be lessened or you cannot do the snore.
+Either it will be lessened, or you cannot do the snore.
 That is because for most mild to moderate apnea patients it is the ability of the tongue to engage part of the airway that causes the obstruction.
 You can also do this same trick by jutting your jaw forward and try to snore.

-There are over 70 FDA approved dental devices for snoring or sleep apnea disorders on the market.
+There are over 125 FDA approved dental devices for snoring or sleep apnea disorders on the market.
 Contact Jeremy J. Abbott, DDS today to find out if a dental appliance is appropriate for your apnea.